BenjaminVierstraete2/Facial_Recognition_dogdoor/README.md

 ## Face detection
 The first step in recognizing a face in real-time is to detect the face itself.
 For this task, I selected the SSD-MobileNetV2-fpnlite model.

-I used a pre-trained model from the TensorFlow Object Detection API to transfer learn on data I labeled using the Visual Object Tagging Tool (VoTT).
+I used a pre-trained model from the TensorFlow model garden to transfer learn on data I labeled using the Visual Object Tagging Tool (VoTT).
 The original model was trained on the COCO 2017 dataset.